owencraig/owencraig.github.io/_posts/2015-09-18-controlleras-and-scope-modifications-in-angular.md

 ### controllerAs, no $scope in sight

-With the controllerAs syntax, our controller and view rom above would become :
+With the controllerAs syntax, our controller and view from above would become :

 ``` js
     angular.module('someApp').controller('controllerAsController', ['$window', function($window){